yahoo/validatar/README.md

 Reporting options:
 Option                              Description
 ------                              -----------
---report-format <Report format>     Which report format to use. (default:
+--report-format <Report formats>     Which report formats to use. (default:
                                       junit)
 --report-on-failure-only <Boolean:  Should the reporter be only run on Report on failure>                  failure. (default: false)